vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 ---
 **This article is the first in a five-part series.**

-This article outlines the context, and the core building blocks necessary to sustain a product or project using modern application development practices.
+Modern Application Developers know the secret to successfully building modern apps in today's competitive market is learning how to use building blocks in a bottom-up collaborative environment.

 ![Foundations](/images/outcomes/application-development-rhythm/foundations-building.jpg)

-Before you explore this series, you're going to need to understand
+To get the most out of this series, take some time to to learn more about
 *modern application principles* and *practices*.

-## What you will learn
+## What You Will Learn

-In this article, you will learn how to:
+In this first article, you will learn how to:

 -   Explain the context of modern application development.
 -   Describe the types of building blocks that comprise modern